EmaSuriano/portfolio/src/content/blog/2026-08-31-making-a-personal-site-readable-to-llms.md

 I closed the pull requests that would have:

 - padded the homepage to 500+ characters of visible HTML
-- added `sr-only` / hidden text so a crawler saw copy a human did not
 - linked `/api/*` from the homepage
 - added a Contact page

-- added a `/developers` portal
+I also refused hidden `sr-only` copy so a crawler would see text a human did not.
+That never became a PR.

 The homepage HTML is still about **152 characters** of visible text. is-agentic calls that out.
 I am fine with it.
 Hidden text to game a "content without JS" check is cloaking, and I do not want that on a site with my name on it.